Consultation on proposed changes to the Council’s Adult Social Care charging policy - ended 15 December

-Cambridgeshire County Council is consulting on proposed changes to its Adult Social Care charging policy.
-(For our existing policy, see Fairer Contributions Policy.)
+Cambridgeshire County Council has been consulting on proposed changes to its Adult Social Care charging policy.
+(Find out more about the Fairer Contributions Policy.)

 What is the Adult Social Care charging policy?